glassyeyedfish/polyglot/README.md

 Bye!
 ```

 All other invalid inputs are met with the following message.
-These are obbiously
+These are obviously
-not valid and thus don't increment the counter.
+not valid guesses and thus don't increment the counter.
 ```
 Guess number 5: eight
 This is not a valid input!